Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Overview

-Checkpoint requests in \sys are processed in three stages (Fig.~\ref{fig:hld}).
-First, \qcm performs a distributed configuration search to identify a suitable quantization configuration (steps 2-5).
-Second, the model and optimizer state are compressed by \quantizer using the identified configuration (step 6).
-Third, the checkpoint is copied to CPU memory, where it is processed by the \deltaE (step 7).
-In the rest of this section, we provide a high-level overview of the three key components.
+\minihead{System Overview} \sys processes checkpoint requests in three stages, as illustrated in \autoref{fig:hld}.
+First, the \qcm performs a distributed search to identify an optimal quantization configuration.
+Next, the \quantizer compresses the model using the identified configuration.
+Finally, the \deltaE processes the compressed checkpoint in CPU memory.

-\textbf{\qcm.} Most existing model checkpoint compression systems require users to specify the quantization configuration (i.e. number of quantization bins, pruning fraction, etc.) at the start of training.
-However, different models exhibit different sensitivity to compression, which also changes over time.
-Thus, \textit{statically} determined quantization configuration results in inconsistent performance. \sys \qcm \textit{dynamically} adapts the quantization configuration throughout the training process.

-To control the quality of quantized models, \qcm allows the user to specify a threshold for maximum acceptable quality degradation for a single checkpointing operation.
-The quality degradation is measured by evaluating the quantized model on a user-specified metric (typically change in accuracy or loss) using a small subset of data samples.

-Our quantization algorithm exposes a large configuration space that enables us to tailor-fit the quantization process for various models and quality requirements.
-However, a naive approach to navigating this large search space to find the optimal configuration can be prohibitively expensive.
-We leverage two key insights to optimize the configuration search: focusing on configurations similar to the best configuration in the previous round of checkpointing and parallelizing the exploration of multiple candidate configurations in distributed training settings.
-We describe the configuration search at depth in \cref{sec:search}.

-\textbf{\quantizer.} The key enabler for \sys's consistent compression performance is our fast model-agnostic non-uniform quantization scheme.
-We propose an approximate K-Means clustering-based quantization approach that provides high-quality quantized models while cutting runtime overhead by several orders of magnitude compared to other non-uniform quantization approaches.
-Additionally, the \quantizer performs parameter pruning, which further reduces the size of the checkpoint by eliminating parameters that contribute to model performance the least.
-We elaborate on our quantization approach in \cref{sec:quantization}.
+{\textbf{\qcm} (\S~\ref{sec:search}):} The quantization configuration (\autoref{fig:hld}, \autoref{tab:dq-search-space}) summarizes all quantization related parameters.
+Over the course of training, \sys dynamically updates the quantization configuration throughout training to maximize the compression while satisfying to user-defined quality threshold ($\epsilon$) for maximum allowed quantization error per checkpoint.
+An efficient search algorithm identifies a configuration maximizing compression ratio while adhering to $\epsilon$.

+{\textbf{\quantizer} (\S~\ref{sec:quantization}):} Given a specific quantization configuration, \sys divides all the model parameters into three categories accordingly: prune (set to zero if below the pruning threshold), protect (preserve in full precision if above the protection threshold), or quantize (apply non-uniform quantization). \sys uses a novel efficient non-uniform quantization scheme using sensitivity-aware approximate K-Means clustering, where quantization granularity is determined by the number of bins used in K-Means (e.g., 8-bins=3-bits).
+This approach offers superior quantized models with reduced runtime overhead compared to traditional methods and allows for any number of quantization bins.